Manta-Network/docs/docs/calamari/CommunityCollatorsProgram.md

     recommended region: EU or US
     ```

     b.
-If running on AWS, instance type and the location guide
+If running on AWS/Azure/GCP (or other cloud provider), please use an instance type with similar configuration to the following:

     ```jsx
     AWS instance: Ubuntu 20.04 (ami-id = ami-04505e74c0741db8d)